Buyer’s Guides

 As previously discussed, products that achieve sufficient accuracy within their focused specialties to the point where humans are not required to check each result are considered autonomous coding products.
 In contrast, those that require human oversight for every result are simply automated coding tools.
 Another characteristic of autonomous coding vendors is that they go beyond providing a model; they offer an end-to-end solution to complete the workflow.
 This often includes the ability to escalate uncertain clinical notes to human coders for a final review.
 The solutions that currently meet these requirements are:

 One consideration is that many vendors offer specialty-specific models (or models fine-tuned with clinical documentation and codes for a particular specialty), rather than general-purpose models that work across all types of documentation.
-When considering vendors, it’s important to first identify the specialties for which you need coverage, and then assess them accordingly, as explained in the next section.
+When considering vendors, its important to first identify the specialties for which you need coverage, and then assess them accordingly, as explained in the next section.

 Selecting an Autonomous Coding Vendor?